saturnlighting/literature-review/README.md

-Many variables (individual, social, and environmental) can affect an individual’s decision to travel by active modes, including by walking, wheeling (meaning by non-powered mobility devices, scotters and other wheeled human powered vehicles), and cycling.
-Darkness is one of the environmental factors that most affect walking.
-It also seems to affect cycling, although there are fewer studies on the influence of darkness in cycling.
-As described later, there is practically no research regarding wheeling and darkness although we can assume that darkness is a major barrier to wheeling because people who rely on wheeled mobility are among the most vulnerable in society[^1].
+Many variables (individual, social, and environmental) can affect an individual’s decision to travel by active modes, including by walking, cycling, and wheeling (meaning by non-powered mobility devices, scooters and other wheeled human powered vehicles).

+Darkness is one of the environmental factors that most affect walking and cycling.
+Less studied has been the influence of darkness on wheeling, although we can assume that darkness is a major barrier to wheeling because people who rely on wheeled mobility are among the most vulnerable in society[^1].

 Previous academic literature reviews have touched on elements of the relationship between active travel and lighting.
-Cerin et al. (2017) reviewed literature on the relationship between physical environment and active travel in general; Cozens et al. (2003) explored papers on the association between street lighting and crime or fear of crime; Peter R.
+Cerin et al. (2017) reviewed literature on the relationship between active travel and physical environment in general; Cozens et al. (2003) explored papers on the association between street lighting and crime or fear of crime;
-Boyce (2019) reviewed research into the benefits of light at night for perceptions of safety; and S. Fotios and Castleton (2017) reviewed suggested interventions to enable cycling lighting to contribute to the safety of cyclists in the UK.
+Peter R. Boyce (2019) reviewed research into the benefits of light at night for perceptions of safety; and S. Fotios and Castleton (2017) reviewed suggested interventions to enable cycling lighting to contribute to the safety of cyclists in the UK.

 <!-- Reviews on the relationship between build environment and active travel or physical activity considering lighting (e.g. @bonaccorsi_impact_2020; @mccormack_search_2011; @cerin_neighbourhood_2017; @prince_examining_2022).
 Other reviews look at environment, crime, and physical activity (e.g. @foster_built_2008; @loukaitou-sideris_is_2006), or at street lighting and crime [@cozens_critical_2003].